act-org/RSCAT/README.md

 2. In Terminal, run `sudo R CMD javareconf`.
 Make sure there are no errors or warnings.
 If there are, address them and run it again.
 3. In Terminal, run `sudo ln -sf $(/usr/libexec/java_home)/lib/server/libjvm.dylib /usr/local/lib`
 4. Install FICO Xpress with the community license (https://content.fico.com/xpress-optimization-community-license?utm_source=FICO-Community&utm_medium=optimization-homepage)
+5. Install the RSCAT package, you can choose one of the following two approaches:
+  - In the R environment, run `install.packages("RSCAT")` to install RSCAT from a CRAN-like repository, or
+  - Install the RSCAT package using devtools:
-4. In the R environment, install the "devtools" R package.
+    - In the R environment, install the "devtools" R package.
-5. Clone or download the RSCAT project from repository.
+    - Clone or download the RSCAT project from repository.
 Rename the project folder without special characters, e.g., "RSCAT".
-6. In the R environment, set the root directory of RSCAT as the working directory.
+    - In the R environment, set the root directory of RSCAT as the working directory.
-7. In the R environment, run `devtools::install()` to install the RSCAT package.
+    - In the R environment, run `devtools::install()` to install the RSCAT package.
-8. In Terminal, run `sudo ln -s /Applications/FICO\ Xpress/xpressmp/lib/*.dylib /usr/local/lib`.
+6. In Terminal, run `sudo ln -s /Applications/FICO\ Xpress/xpressmp/lib/*.dylib /usr/local/lib`.
-9. In the R environment, load RSCAT using `library(RSCAT)`.
+7. In the R environment, load RSCAT using `library(RSCAT)`.
-10. Refer to the step 8 in the instruction "For Windows" to download and copy jar dependencies.
+8. Refer to the step 5 in the instruction "For Windows" to download and copy jar dependencies.
-11. Copy "xprm.jar" to the "/java" folder under the RSCAT package installation directory. "xprm.jar" can be found in the Xpress installation directory, e.g., "/Applications/FICO Xpress/xpressmp/lib/xprm.jar".
+9. Copy "xprm.jar" to the "/java" folder under the RSCAT package installation directory. "xprm.jar" can be found in the Xpress installation directory, e.g., "/Applications/FICO Xpress/xpressmp/lib/xprm.jar".
-12. Restart the R session (run`.rs.restartR()` if RStudio is used as the IDE).
+10. Restart the R session (run`.rs.restartR()` if RStudio is used as the IDE).

 ## Run Shiny App
+### Run RSCAT Shiny App in a Linux Docker Container
+Refer to the instruction in the RSCAT GitHub repository (https://github.com/act-org/RSCAT).

 ### For Windows
 In the R environment, run `library(RSCAT)` to load and attach the package.
 In the R environment, run `launchApp()` to start the Shiny app for CAT configuration and simulation.